BHPS+UKHLS (26 waves) Repeated Time Values Error in Stata

 As to merging all data files from all waves together in a long format data file, it is propbably more efficient (and less error prone!) to load only the variables that you are interested in, and to do all the cleaning and coding in the file, before merging all elements together for analysis.
 But there are many ways to achieve the same thing.

-#8 Updated by Alita Nandi about 1 month ago
+#8 Updated by Alita Nandi 4 months ago

 - % Done changed from 50 to 80